-A wreath or festoon, especially one of plaited flowers or leaves, worn on the body or draped as a decoration. (noun)
+A wreath, especially one of plaited flowers or leaves, worn on the body or draped as a decoration (noun)

 The term garland was also technically used to signify a crown of precious metal, often adorned with gems, made for the arrangement of natural or artificial flowers before the altar or sacred image at festival times.

 The beach garland is sunburned, a silt shopworn, hot, as well as full of waste -- no place for upon foot barefoot.

 Her garland is tangled in a string of pearls and her father is aghast as she snaps the string and "amid a shower of pearls," the flowers fall.